-The PUA program will provide up to 46 weeks of benefits beginning with weeks of unemployment beginning February 2, 2020, through the week ending December 26, 2020.
-PUA covers individuals who are business owners, independent contractors, self-employed workers, freelancers, or gig economy workers and only received a 1099 tax form last year, or whom otherwise would not qualify for regular UI or PEUC benefits.
+The PUA program will provide up to 86 weeks of benefits beginning with weeks of unemployment beginning February 2, 2020, through the week ending September 4, 2021.
+PUA covers individuals who are business owners, independent contractors, self-employed workers, freelancers, or other eligible workers and only received a 1099 tax form last year, or whom otherwise would not qualify for regular UI or PEUC benefits.
 Coverage will also include individuals who have exhausted all rights to regular UI or PEUC.
 This program will be administered similar to the Disaster Unemployment Assistance (DUA) program.
+PUA benefits are federally funded.